Noreilly95/sql-exploratory-data-analysis-project/README.md

 ---

 # quick-start
-You can use the data warehouse created from this repository: SQL Data Warehouse Project.
+You can use the data warehouse created from this repository: (https://github.com/Noreilly95/sql-data-warehouse-project/tree/main).
 Alternatively, you can set it up more easily by running the "00_init_database" script in the master database on Microsoft SQL Server.
 This will initialize the necessary schema and tables for the project.

 ---